migtools/mig-operator/docs/usage/PostMigrationCleanup.md

 # Post-migration cleanup

-If you've finished migrating your apps with Crane and you want to cleanly remove Crane and associated MigPlans from the cluster, follow these steps:
+If you've finished migrating your apps with Crane and you want to cleanly remove Crane and associated migration resources from the cluster, follow these steps:

 ## Clean up steps